 …

-Latitude Requested Resolution is the number of valid most significant bits requested for the fixed-point value of Latitude in degrees.
-Values above 34 (decimal), the specified maximum number of bits of Latitude,are reserved.

-Longitude Requested Resolution is the number of valid most significant bits requested for the fixed-point value of Longitude in degrees.
-Values above 34 (decimal), the specified maximum number of bits of Longitude, are reserved.

-Altitude Requested Resolution is the number of valid most significant bits requested for the Altitude, which has either of two types, as described in 8.4.2.21.10 (Location Configuration Information (#1294)report).
-Values above 30 (decimal), the specified maximum number of bits of Altitude, are reserved.

 The Optional Subelements field format contains zero or more subelements, each consisting of a 1-octet Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-516 (Subelement format).
 Any optional subelements are ordered by nondecreasing subelement ID.
 The Subelement ID field values for the defined optional subelements are shown in Table 8-79 (Optional subelement IDs for LCI request (#1294)(#1429)).
 A Yes in the Extensible column of a subelement listed in Table 8-79 (Optional subelement IDs for LCI request (#1294)(#1429)) indicates that the (#1429)subelement might be extended in future revisions or amendments of this standard.
 When the Extensible column of an element is equal to Subelements, then the subelement might be extended in future revisions or amendments of this standard by defining additional subelements within the subelement.
 See 9.25.9 (Extensible subelement parsing).